Jean-Baptiste Riché

-Life
+Early life

 Riché was born free, the son of a prominent free black man of the same name in the North Province of Saint-Domingue (the French colony that later became Haiti).
 His father was a sergeant in the colonial militia and probably served in the rebel forces.
 Riché himself joined the Haitian Revolutionaries probably some time in 1801.

 After Haiti gained independence at the end of the revolution in 1803, Riché joined the forces of Henri Christophe, who in 1807 promoted him to the rank of general and deputy commander of his army.
-During the civil war that followed between Alexandre Pétion and Christophe, Riché was instrumental in Christophe's victory at the Battle of Siebert on January 1, 1807.During the siege of Port-au-Prince in 1811, Riché commanded the left wing of Christophe's army.
+During the civil war that followed between Alexandre Pétion and Christophe, Riché was instrumental in Christophe's victory at the Battle of Siebert on January 1, 1807.
+During the siege of Port-au-Prince in 1811, Riché commanded the left wing of Christophe's army.

 A loyal officer, Riché quickly became one of Christophe's most trusted commanders, and as a consequence he was placed in command of Haïti's Northern Province, where he was effective in subduing the mulatto population.
+He was instrumental in defeating the Piquet Revolt of 1844.

-When Henry Christophe became King in 1811, He proclaimed him Count of Grande-Riviere-du-Nord.
-When the Kingdom was abolished in 1820 after Prince Jacques-Victor Henry's death, he lost the title of Count of Grande-Riviere-du-Nord.
+When Christophe became King in 1811, He proclaimed him Count of Grande-Riviere-du-Nord.
+When the Kingdom of Haiti was abolished in 1820 after Prince Jacques-Victor Henry's death, he lost his title.